vict0rsch/ntfy-wrapper/README.md

     ```bash
     $ py-ntfy init
-    🔑 Your first topic is `f8e34b7a-74a3-49e7-96fc-4d89eaf6ea6c`.
+    🔑 Your first topic is `aloe-corset-stream-alto`.
 Use it to subscribe to notifications!
     🎉 Config file created at /path/to/repo/.ntfy.conf
     ```